 The shift to keyboards and harder rhythms makes the majority of Rules‘ eleven songs better suited for the dance floor or your next indie-electro party than say, as part of a Sunday afternoon spent identifying the gender neutrality subtext in modern indie pop.
 Yet amongst the beats there are nuggets for fans to mine until the next Kings of Convenience hits the streets (which will probably be in 2019 at their current rate of progress).

 Erlend is disarmingly honest about his failure as a confidant in the perky opener “Keep a Secret”, while the breezy Caribbean flavoured “Intentions” sees Øye aiming for a higher vocal register, but unfortunately the communication breakdown theme is distinctly low brow.
-“Courage” starts off with minor chords but finishes as a Balearic House anthem whereas “Time Bomb” manages to hold interest even though it contains only one word (“ooer”, if that’s even an actual word) apart from the title.
+“Courage” starts off with minor chords but finishes as a Balearic House anthem whereas “Time Bomb” manages to hold interest even though it contains only one word (“ooer”) apart from the title.
 “High on Heels” uses synth washes much like Erlend’s solo work, before peeling off into the album’s recurring electro-house direction.

 The rest of the tracks sail a similar course except for three which deviate back to rock’s safe shores.
 “Rollercoaster” is a reflective, keyboard free tale of pragmatism in which the narrator finally comes to realise a relationship is over.
 “Dead End” is a welcome, if short, foray into post-punk territory — its guitar solo and New Order-ish bass riff are especially pleasing.
 Album closer “Island” is an almost seven minute amalgamation of moody synthesier, cowbells, skeletal guitar riffs and Erlend philosophizing on John Donne’s proverb which has a fantastic build-up and climax.